-- 1. the removal of benthic material from the seabed and - 2. the redepositing of dredged material in another predetermined location.
+- 1. the removal of benthic material from the seabed, and - 2. the redepositing of dredged material in another predetermined location.

 In most cases these dredging operations will require a marine licence.
-There are a few licensed locations that undertake activities that do not require a licence:
+There are a few exempt activities that do not require a licence:

-- Dredging and/or disposal is authorised by and carried out under Harbour Order. - Marine Licencing Authority is satisfied that the dredged material is not hazardous; and - Materials deposited are for land reclamation, or flood risk prevention and managing waterways or sediments are relocated inside surface waters (plough dredging).
+- Dredging and/or disposal that is authorised by and carried out under Harbour Order. - Marine Licencing Authority is satisfied that the dredged material is not hazardous. - Materials deposited for land reclamation, flood risk prevention, and managing waterways or sediments are relocated inside surface waters (plough dredging).

 Dredged material must be tested for contaminated sediments prior to obtaining any operating licences or before the redistribution of freshly dredged materials.
-All contaminants must be identified through appropriate testing of sediment samples along with an assessment against safety limitations for specific chemicals (DAERA, 2017d).
-The OSPAR Guidelines for the Management of Dredged Material advise that all sampling of dredged materials should be carried out every 3 years in any area where dredging is a regular occurrence and where polluted sediment has been discovered (DAERA, 2017d).
+All contaminants must be identified through appropriate testing of sediment samples along with an assessment against safety limitations for specific chemicals (DAERA, 2017e).
+The OSPAR Guidelines for the Management of Dredged Material advise that all sampling of dredged materials should be carried out every 3 years in any area where dredging is a regular occurrence and where polluted sediment has been discovered (DAERA, 2017e).
 Dredge operators should adhere to the considerations set out in actions in 4.2.

-Strategic Guidance 4: Recreation and Tourism.
+Strategic Guidance 4: Recreation and tourism.